 JobsPlus is a new employer incentive which encourages and rewards employers who employ jobseekers on the Live Register.
 This incentive replaces the Revenue Job Assist and Employer Job (PRSI) Exemption Scheme from 1 July 2013.
 It is designed to encourage employers and businesses to employ people who have been out of work for long periods.
-Eligible employers who recruit full-time employees on or after 1 July 2013 may apply for the incentive, which will operate on a pilot basis for a period of 6 months.
+Eligible employers who recruit full-time employees on or after 1 July 2013 may apply for the incentive, which will initially operate on a pilot basis.

 The Department of Social Protection will pay the incentive to the employer monthly in arrears over a 2-year period.
 It will provide 2 levels of regular cash payments: